Belling cooker guide

 How much do Belling cookers cost?

 In terms of price, Belling cookers are rather middle of the range.
-The average price of a Belling cookers is around £468.
+The average price of a Belling cooker is around £506.

 Belling also sells a wide selection of range cookers.
 These are pricier than freestanding models, costing from around £800 to £1,600.
 If you're thinking of replacing your standard cooker with a range, take a look at our Belling range cooker reviews.